kcm2/ab/references/angelbeatshd.rst

 Chapter 62
 -----------

-* After the party, the band is cleaning up and Araki says that it was a sucess.
+* After the party, the band is cleaning up and Araki says that it was a success.
-* **Cut to** some time later, Ooyama and Hinata are walking through the classroom corridors and says that now the party is over he feels that the weather has gotten warmer.
+* **Cut to** sometime later, Ooyama and Hinata are walking through the classroom corridors and says that now the party is over he feels that the weather has gotten warmer.
 * Kanade comes up behind them, she pokes Hinata's back, and she hands him a leaflet.
 He panics.
-* Kanade explains that because they are not graduating she has prepared the catalog of the ceremony for them.
+* Kanade explains that because they are not graduating, she has prepared the catalogue of the ceremony for them.
 Hinata and Ooyama are confused as to what she means [#wis-28]_.
 * Surprised, they go back to the principal's office and Yuri explains that it's normal.
     | Yuri: Of course they have them here.
 This is a school after all.
 * Yuri explains that if they have a 3rd year student in the SSS, they'll graduate and leave the world [#wis-29]_.
 She asks if anyone in the SSS is a 3rd year student and Iwasawa raises her hand.